jeffpar/pcjs/tools/pc/README.md

 This is because [pc.js](pc.js) automatically copies system files from MS-DOS diskettes (eg, [MSDOS320-DISK1](https://github.com/jeffpar/pcjs-diskettes/blob/master/pcx86/sys/dos/microsoft/3.20/MSDOS320-DISK1.json)) to build a bootable hard disk image.

-There are no plans to perform any kind of "dynamic" file system updates.
-This means if you modify any files on your local file system, don't expect those modifications to show up inside the machine until you restart `pc.js`.
-Similarly, don't expect any file modifications inside the machine to show up on your local file system until you terminate `pc.js` -- and only once that feature has actually been implemented (see [below](#future-features)).
+There are no plans to perform "dynamic" file system updates.
+This means if you modify any files on your local file system, those modifications won't show up inside the machine until you restart `pc.js`.
+Similarly, any file modifications inside the machine will not show up on your local file system until you terminate `pc.js`.

 ### Loading Machines and Diskettes